justinleebehnke/25PieceCubePuzzle/README.md

 The blocks are composed of 5 "units" and the cube is 5x5x5.
 There are 72 different ways to lay a block from any given starting cell.
 The puzzle requires that no cells remain empty, every cell must be occupied by a unit from a cell.
 There are 125 cells in the cube.

+After laying the first block, the program will move to the next empty cell and attempt to lay a block using that cell as its starting point.
+If a block is laid it will continue to lay blocks until it reaches an empty cell where none of the 72 ways are valid for starting from that cell.
+It will then recurse to the last block laid, remove it from the cube, and attempt to lay a block in the next sequential position of the original 72 available from that same starting cell.

-This program tries every possible combination recursively and halts when a valid combination is found, such as the one pictured below.
+This characteristic of not moving past empty cells is what allows the program to so rapidly identify partial combinations as invalid and progress toward a perfect fit such as the one pictured below.
+Without this characteristic, the program would have to attempt all of the 25^72 possible combinations and individually check each one for validity.

 ![complete](img/complete.jpg)